ElementsProject/lightning/doc/lightning-invoice.7.md

 invoice, if any exists.

 The *msatoshi* parameter can be the string "any", which creates an invoice that can be paid with any amount.
-Otherwise it is in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.
+Otherwise it is a positive value in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.